Kanyakumari: The End of the Road

 Keep readingA Goan Retreat

-Our 15 hour train ride from Mumbai to Goa was great, but then it was late.
-We arrived to our destination very late at night, tired and looking desperately for a place to sleep.
-I open my travel Bible (Lonely Planet) and spot a place on the beach for pretty cheap.
-A rickshaw gives us…
+Our 15-hour train ride from Mumbai to Goa was fantastic, but then it got delayed.
+We reached our destination very late at night, exhausted and desperately seeking a place to sleep.
+I opened my travel Bible (Lonely Planet) and spotted an affordable place on the beach.
+A rickshaw gave us a ride and stopped, pointing…

 Keep readingThe Growling City of Mumbai

-Gates of India After a 26 hour train ride crossing India East to West, we arrive in Mumbai. the largest city of the country with its 16 million residents.
-Here, be ready for some action: with its 40 000 taxis in downtown and its 120 000 tuk-tuks in the suburbs, Mumbai growls day and night…
+After a grueling 26-hour train ride traversing India from Middle Northeast to West, we finally arrive in Mumbai, the country’s largest city with a staggering 16 million residents.
+Brace yourself for a city pulsating with energy: with 40,000 taxis in the downtown area and 120,000 tuk-tuks in the suburbs, Mumbai roars day and night in…

 Keep readingVaranasi: Holy City